KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 - - -

 3. We want to reduce the 500GB to be 400GB.
-This would give Kali Linux 100GB (we recommend at least 20 GB).
+This would give Kali Linux 100GB (we recommend at least 20 GB):

 ```console
 $ sudo diskutil apfs resizeContainer disk0s2 400g